 GP Commissioning - what's beneath the surface?

-Home > Unspun > unspun 22 > GP Commissioning - what's beneath the surface?
+Home > unspun > unspun 22 - A time for change > GP Commissioning - what's beneath the surface?

 Will we get value for money under the Coalition Government’s Plans for the NHS?
 We explore the rationale behind the Government's latest proposal and some of the challenges ahead.

 The Government is proposing a radical reform of commissioning, scrapping the Primary Care Trusts which currently deliver healthcare services to the population and handing this responsibility, and a budget in excess of £80 billion to GPs.
 Recent press has described the concept as “distinctive” but also “highly risky”!

 "Can GP power cure the NHS?"
 [The Mirror, July 2010]

 Commissioning health services is not something which typically makes headlines in the popular press, but during the summer, the Mirror found space amongst its World Cup coverage for a column describing the ground-breaking structural changes the new Government is initiating in the NHS.

 So what is the big news?
 We know that the NHS is the UK’s biggest employer with a headcount of 1.4 million and a total budget in excess of £100 billion.
 Every year there are an estimated 10 million GP appointments.
 We also know that Britain has an ageing population, meaning a rising incidence of orthopaedic surgery, dementia and long-term conditions such as diabetes and bronchitis.
 And that as a population we expect to benefit from new medical technologies, high cost drugs, to wait less time for care and to find our surgeries and hospitals clean and well appointed.